rishabh-bector/wgsl-rs/README.md

+> Note: this project is in an incomplete and abandoned state.

 # RSL: Rust Shader Language

 RSL is a shader language designed as an alternative to WGSL.
 It is intended for use with [wgpu-rs](https://github.com/gfx-rs/wgpu), an excellent implementation of the [WebGPU](https://gpuweb.github.io/gpuweb/) graphics API in Rust.
 The `wgpu` crate has become the standard for graphics developers using Rust.
 RSL is built on top of WGPU; it's intended to make WGSL more fun.
 If it's more efficient/reliable, that was an accident.
 But you never know...